 AMH levels can only be determined through a blood test.

-In women with polycystic ovarian syndrome (PCOS), it has been shown that AMH levels are higher than in normal individuals, which can be due to an increase in hyperandrogenism (higher androgen levels).
+polycystic ovarian syndrome (PCOS), it has been shown that AMH levels are higher than in normal individuals, which can be due to an increase in hyperandrogenism (higher androgen levels).
+Estrogen

 Estrogen is a group of hormones that impacts many functions in the body and are essential for reproduction.
 It's produced by the ovaries and is necessary for the development of female reproductive organs.
 Estrogen levels fluctuate throughout the hormone cycle.
 Estrone, estradiol, estriol, and estetrol sound similar and are all forms of estrogen, but they serve different purposes.

 Estradiol is the most prominent and active form of estrogen during reproductive years.
 However, during pregnancy, estriol is the body's most predominant form of estrogen.

 FSH is another hormone released by the pituitary gland in the brain.
 FSH helps to regulate functions in the testes and ovaries.
 Low levels of FSH can contribute to infertility in both men and women.